jazzband/django-simple-history/docs/utils.rst

 After a While your Historical Records start to get a little bit to big, and maybe you don't need to save history for more than x amount of days,

-If you find yourself with a lot of olf history you can schedule the ``clean_old_history`` command
+If you find yourself with a lot of old history you can schedule the ``clean_old_history`` command

 .. code-block:: bash